oroinc/documentation/backend/setup/dev-environment/community-edition.rst

                 oro_gridfs:
                     mongodb_gridfs_dsn: 'mongodb://127.0.0.1:27017/import_data_files'

+.. admonition:: Business Tip

+   Looking to take advantage of the recent trend in digital commerce?
+Learn more about a |wholesale B2B marketplace| and how you can implement it for your business.

 What's Next
 -----------

 * :ref:`Install the Oro Application via the Command-Line Interface <installation>`

 .. include:: /include/include-links-dev.rst
+   :start-after: begin

+.. include:: /include/include-links-seo.rst
    :start-after: begin